-stances with ≈ 4.3 clauses per variable.
+It is well-known that the dominant back-track solvers, such as GRASP [26] and CHAFF [8] do not perform well on randomly created 3-SAT instances with ≈ 4.3 clauses per variable.
 However, such instances do not arise in Design Automation because application-derived SAT instances are typically structured.
-Attempts to explain the ease of structured instances were successful for certain applications [21], and generic ways to exploit certain types of structure were proposed [1].
+Attempts to explain the easyness of structured instances were successful for certain applications [24], and generic ways to exploit certain types of structure were proposed [1].

-Our work addresses both benchmarking and algorithmic aspects of SAT research.
-Given the excellent performance of existing SAT solvers, there is no room for improvement on easy benchmarks, and we focus on difficult instances.
-Since the works of Haken and Urquhart [24] on lower bounds for resolution and back-tracking algorithms for SAT, several instance families have been known to require exponential time for DP/DLL (Davis-Putnam and Davis-Logemann-Loveland) solvers.
-For example, a recent lower bound for the pigeon-hole problem is $\Omega(2^{n/20})$ [2] where n is the number of pigeons.
-Another such family was constructed by Urquhart in terms of expander graphs and with considerable use of randomization [24].
-Indeed, state-of-the-art SAT solvers, such as CHAFF, take a long time to solve those instances (see Table 1), but the relevance of such pathological cases to Design Automation is questionable.
-While lower bounds for SAT are often proven for unsatisfiable instances, it remains to be seen whether satisfiable instances can be difficult for the best solvers.
-We demonstrate CAD-related SAT instances, both satisfiable and unsatisfiable, that are very difficult for their size.
-Moreover, an easy instance of any size can be made difficult by adding a small difficult instance to it and connecting the two by inconsequential clauses to defeat partitioning.
+Our work addresses both benchmarking aspects of SAT research and algorithmic aspects.
+Given the excellent performance of existing SAT solvers, there is little room for improvement on easy benchmarks, and we focus on difficult instances.1 Since the works of Haken and Urguhart [27] on lower bounds for resolution and back-tracking algorithms for SAT in the 1980s, several instance families have been known to require exponential time for DP/DLL solvers.
+For example, a recently improved lower bound for the pigeon-hole problem is $\Omega(2^{n/20})$ [3] where n is the number of pigeons.
+The pigeon-hole problem can be quickly solved by induction, but the proof system behind back-track solvers is rather restrictive and does not allow polynomial-sized proofs for pigeonhole instances.
+Another such family was constructed by Urquhart in terms of expander graphs and with considerable use of randomization [27].
+Indeed, state-of-the-art SAT solvers, such as CHAFF, take a very long time to solve those instances (see Table 1), but the relevance of such pathological cases to Design Automation is questionable.
+In particular, lower bounds for SAT are typically proven for unsatisfiable instances, and it remains to be seen whether any satisfiable instances can be difficult for state-of-the-art solvers.
+In this paper, we demonstrate CAD-related SAT instances - both satisfiable and unsatisfiable - that are very difficult for their size.
+Moreover, an easy instance of any size can be made very difficult by adding a small difficult instance to it and connecting the two by inconsequential clauses to defeat partitioning.2